Hellfar/hellfar.github.io/index.md

 }
 {% endhighlight %}

-I am also learning to use jekyll at the time.

-This `is not a code` span!
+This `is a code` span!

+This para line starts at the first column.
+However,
+      the following lines can be indented any number of spaces/tabs.
+   The para continues here.

+  This is another paragraph, not connected to the above one.
+But
+with a hard line break. \\
+And another one.